EE offers two types of Pay Monthly plan: EE Max and EE Essential. Find out how the two tariff types compare.

 Keeping Your Phone Number

-If you’re joining EE and are currently on a different mobile network, it’s a straightforward process to keep your existing phone number.
+If you’re joining EE from a different mobile network, it’s a straightforward process to keep your existing phone number.

 You should start by ordering your new phone or SIM card from EE’s website.
 Once you’ve done that, contact your old mobile network and ask them for a PAC Code.
 A PAC Code is nine-digits long and will authorise the transfer of your phone number to EE.

-After your new phone arrives from EE, you can head over to this online form.
+After your new phone arrives from EE, head over to this online form.
 Here, you can enter your PAC Code and submit it to EE.
-Once you’ve done this, your phone number transfer will then normally be scheduled for the next working day.
+Once you’ve done this, your phone number transfer will normally be scheduled for the next working day.